KSAH-42/RabbitOM/README.md

 The following code demonstrate how to list the supported methods available on a security camera:

+I have already build this class, I will commit this object in another moment, after a code refactoring.

 ~~~~C#

 using ( var connection = new Rtsp.Remoting.RTSPConnection() )